aplteam/Tatin/docs/PublishingPackages.md

 If you want to publish on `https://tatin.dev` you need to ask [tatin.dev@gmail.com](mailto:tatin.dev@gmail.com) for an API key.

+You must provide these pieces of information:

+* Your desired group name (case insenstive)
+* Your real name
+* If it's connected to a company, the company's name

 #### Credentials for the Tatin Test Server

 The Tatin Test Server publishes an API key on its website; it's "Tatin-Test-API-Key".
-It allows you to publish anything you want, including any group name.
+It allows you to publish anything you want, including any group name except a few reserved group names: "aplteam" and "dyalog".

 Notes:

 * Be aware that the Tatin Test Server is reset every now and then, so whatever you publish will disappear sooner or later
-* You cannot publish anything for the groups "aplteam" and "dyalog"
+* You cannot publish anything under the group names "aplteam" and "dyalog"

 #### Where are API keys saved?

+##### Client

 API keys are saved in the user settings file.
 The quickest and yet save way to edit that file is via the user command:

 ```
       ]TatIN.UserSettings -edit
 ```

+##### Server

+API keys are saved in the file "Credentials.txt" in the `Registry\` folder in the server's home folder.

 #### Credentials for your own Tatin Server